-, scheduled for development in 2014, will allow an editor to correct, emend, annotate, and format the text of a TextLab Base Version or of any Juxta “witness,” converting it into a critically edited version of the work for online dissemination and public use.
+Tertiary editing is performed in Juxta Editions.
+This functionality enables an editor to correct, emend, annotate, and format the text of a TextLab base version or of any Juxta witness, converting it into a critically edited version of the work for online dissemination and public use.
 This critical edition is also used as a platform on which to display a textual apparatus of variants and emendations, contextual annotations (generated by Annotation Studio), and links to leaf images, the diplomatic transcription, and revision sequences and narratives.
-Related Documentation